 This lab emphasizes development of psychomotor skills related to basic clinical evaluation and intervention techniques required for patient/client evaluation and management.
-Emphasis on is place on selection of appropriate techniques and safety of interactions with patient/clients.
+Emphasis is placed on selection of appropriate techniques and safety of interactions with patient/clients.

 DPT 6201 Professional Foundations: